sfolsom/LD4_2020_Conference_Linked_Data_WorkShop/README.md

-# !!DRAFT!!
 A Hands-on Look at Linked Data
 Here you will find support materials for a workshop meant to introduce participants to concepts and tools for accessing and querying linked data, offered as part of the LD4 2020 Conference.